Pizza mac and cheese? Kraft announces new flavors - NewsBreak

 Creamy ranch, zesty pizza and kickin’ buffalo Flavor Boost packets can now be purchased to bump up the flavor in your classic Kraft boxed mac and cheese.
 Rather than purchasing preflavored mac and cheese, the Flavor Boosts are added to the classic boxed mac, meaning that the amount of seasoning is completely up to you.

 According to Kraft’s website , the boosts are available online only and through several bulk-style purchasing options, from packs of six up to 24.
-Prices range from $16-40 depending on the bundle, but on average, each seasoning packet will cost you about $1.Tracking down rapid at-home COVID tests in Knox County
+Prices range from $16-40 depending on the bundle, but on average, each seasoning packet will cost you about $1.How to order your free at-home COVID tests from the federal government

 According to a post on the Kraft Mac and Cheese Facebook page , the Flavor Boosts are on sale, so the prices could increase later on.